Robert Hansen's house.

 Photos of the house and other related images.

-Cindy Paulson's escape.
+Cindy Paulson's escape

 Although Hansen was questioned by the police, they did not consider him to be a strong suspect.
 In their opinion, he was too quiet and mild-mannered to have committed such a crime.
-Furthermore, one of his friends provided a fake alibi.
+Furthermore, one of his friends had provided a fake alibi.

 Coordinates: 61.215874, -149.842995

-Then and now.
+Then and now

 The Google Street View image at the bottom was taken in July of 2021.

-John Douglas' profile of Hansen.
+John Douglas' profile of Hansen

 However, a criminal profile by FBI agent John Douglas quickly challenged this perception.

-Aerial photograph.
+Aerial photograph

-Hansen's Bakery.
+Hansen's bakery

-Celia "Beth" Van Zanten.
+Celia "Beth" Van Zanten

 Hansen's first victim may have been 17-year-old Celia "Beth" Van Zanten.
-The young girl's body was discovered on December 25th, 1971 in McHugh Creek State Park.
-She had frozen to death after being brutally assaulted and raped.
+The young girl's body was discovered in McHugh Creek State Park on December 25th, 1971.

 Another Anchorage-based serial killer named Gary Zieger has also been linked to her murder.